legendary-code/hexe/README.md

 ### Sets
-Some functions return a set of coordinates, you can easily work with multiple coordinates:
+Some functions return a set of coordinates, you can easily work with multiple coordinates

 https://github.com/legendary-code/hexe/blob/main/examples/sets.go
 ```go